d1gital-f/flux-bao-lab/INSTALL.md

 ### 11.1 kagent install

-`apps/kagent.yaml` installs kagent through Helm and exposes both the UI and MCP/API path through direct MetalLB services.
-It lives in the `apps` layer so its `LoadBalancer` services are created after the MetalLB pool from `infra-configs` exists:
+`apps/platform/kagent.yaml` installs kagent through Helm and exposes both the UI and MCP/API path through direct MetalLB services.
+It lives in the `apps-platform` layer so its `LoadBalancer` services are created after the MetalLB pool from `infra-configs` exists, and so its CRDs are installed before the `apps` layer applies the Agent and ModelConfig resources:

 | Item | Purpose |
 |---|---|